 'Good evening Miss Bannerman.'

 This woman was the strictest of them all.
-As far as anyone knew she'd never said anything pleasant to a junior member of staff.
+As far as anyone knew she'd never in her long career said anything pleasant to a junior member of staff.
 Nothing got past her.
 She walked slowly along the line looking closely at each member of staff in turn.
 We could've been a herd of prize Friesians.

 Linda shrank back but it was no use.